aabccd021/tiny-cookie-session/README.md

 ## Path and SameSite attributes

 This library sets `SameSite=Strict` and does not set `Path` by default.
-This is the strictest setting for a cookie, which is a good default for a library.
+This is the strictest setting for a cookie, which is a good default for a library. :closed_lock_with_key:

 But practically, you usually want `Path=/` and `SameSite=Lax` for session cookies.
 To do that, you can override the default options returned by this library: